malramsay64/phd-thesis/notes/crystallisation.md

 @Emmerich2009

-- Any density of an extensive quantity varies smoothly from it's value in one phase to it's value in the other
+- Any density of an extensive quantity varies smoothly from its value in one phase to its value in the other
 - Phase-field modelling -> "numerical technique which helps to overcome the necessity of solving for the precise location of the interfacial surface at each timestep.
 - phase-field models...are rigorously derived based on variational principles of